A more precise look at your metabolism

 - > 3.0 → significant insulin resistance / high risk for type 2 diabetes

-Values above 2.0 should be investigated more closely, especially if accompanying symptoms occur or other risk factors are present (e.g., overweight, fatty liver, testosterone deficiency).
+For values above 2.0, a closer look should be taken, especially if accompanying symptoms occur or other risk factors exist (e.g., obesity, fatty liver, testosterone deficiency).

 Why is the HOMA index particularly relevant for men?

-Many men who appear fit on the outside struggle internally with metabolic problems : weight loss blocks, loss of strength despite training, decreased libido or brain fog.
+Many men who appear fit externally struggle internally with metabolic problems: weight loss plateaus, loss of strength despite training, decreased libido, or brain fog.

-In all these cases, an elevated HOMA index can reveal that the cells already need too much insulin to regulate blood sugar: a first signal that the body is no longer working in optimal metabolic mode.
+In all these cases, an elevated HOMA index can reveal that the cells already require too much insulin to regulate blood sugar: an initial signal that the body is no longer operating in an optimal metabolic mode.

 - fat burning